yourWaifu/sleepy-discord/source/documentation.html.md

 ```
 >Output: removed 😕 reaction

-Removes reaction from a message.
+Removes a reaction from a message.

 #### Parameters
 <table>